-Does Smart Boards Incorporate One-to-One Learning?
+Do Smart Boards Incorporate One-to-One Learning?

 While interactive boards assist teachers to explain difficult concepts effectively, in a way that appeals to the students, they don’t allow one-to-one interactions.

-One of the latest and most effective learning approaches that have surfaced in recent years is digitally powered, one-on-one instruction and interaction via direct communication channels.
+One of the latest and most effective learning approaches that has surfaced in recent years is digitally powered, one-on-one instruction and interaction via direct communication channels.
 Personal interactions provide an opportunity for shy and self-conscious students to learn, answer, and perform better.
 This type of approach, which is only possible through custom-made software applications connected with each student and their parents, allows teachers to create study materials based on individual students’ capabilities and interests.

 Researches say that personalized interaction tremendously contributes to the social-emotional, physical and mental health of children.

 They Are Pretty Expensive To Buy and Manage

 Unless your institution is minting money, it can be difficult to invest in a comprehensive, advanced smartboard for each grade and its subdivisions.
 There are other add-on expenses to be incurred such as the training cost, installation cost, troubleshoots and maintenance cost, internet cost, and other on-going expenses to manage the smart boards that needs to be considered.

 They Take A Lot Of Time And Effort

 The design and preparation for each course and lesson require a lot of time in terms of research, evaluation, interpretation, preparation, and projection.
 The teachers also have to work with software programs in order to apply smart board features.
 So, this may take a lot of valuable training time.